RDCbum/RH_demo/docs/core/P24_CLAIM_WORDING.md

 1) a formally checked Lean proof of the logical chain,
 2) computational certificates verified by the gate (numeric RMS context and the `ctx_real_logR_alpha_upper` interval arithmetic check), and
-3) the analytic lemmas stated in the paper (explicit formula package and the window-compatibility bridge).
+3) the analytic lemmas stated in the paper (A1-from-supercritical and A2-from-ABC, together with the classical A/B/C packages).

 Equivalently: if the paper-level assumptions hold and the gate checks pass, then the Lean development proves `ERURH.RH_from_ERURH_conditional` and the Route B